microsoft/reactxp/docs/docs/components/gestureview.md

 // pan is recognized?
 Default is 10.
 Can be any value > 0.
 panPixelThreshold: number = undefined;

 // Something else wants to become responder.
-Should this view release the responder?
+Should this view
-// Setting true allows release
+// release the responder?
+Setting true allows release.
 releaseOnRequest: boolean = false;

 // Alternate text for screen readers.